postcss/postcss/docs/api.md

 Arguments:

+* `selectorFilter: (string|RegExp) optional`: string or regular expression to filter rules by selector.
 * `callback (function)`: iterator, that will receive node itself and an index.

+If you pass a `selectorFilter`, only those rules whose selector matches `selectorFilter` will be iterated over.

 Like `container.each()`, this method is safe to use if you are mutating arrays during iteration.